pidcodes/pidcodes.github.com/1209/2008/index.md

 ---
 layout: pid
-title: Wireless Transceiver
+title: PicoLume Receiver
 owner: picolume
 license: GPLv3 and MIT
 site: https://picolume.com/
 source: https://github.com/picolume/
 ---

 PicoLume is a wireless LED prop system for synchronized light shows.
-This PID is intended for PicoLume USB devices (receiver and remote), with firmware and hardware source available via the links above.
+This PID is for the PicoLume Receiver, which coordinates wireless communication with remote LED props.
+Firmware and hardware source available via the links above.